 This requirement has been introduced as an additional measure to help keep our patients, families and staff safe.
 Visitors will not be able to attend the hospital if they do not wear a mask.

 Face masks will be provided at our visitor assessment checkpoints, after visitors have passed their screening questions and temperature check.

-Visitors must dispose of their mask at home, or in one of the designated clinical waste bins located in the hospital.
+Visitors must dispose of their mask at home, or in one of the waste bins located in the hospital.

 Regular restrictions for overnight and with visiting times still apply (please discuss with the clinical department).